atreeon/clean-air-bh-website11ty/content/campaigns/emailYourCouncillor.md

 eleventyNavigation:
   key: Your Councillor
   parent: Campaigns
+  longTitle: Email Your Councillor
   order: 0
 script: generateEmail.js
 ---

-# Email Your Councillor

-To email your councillors please select your ward from the dropdown menu below then select 'Compose Email'.<br />
+Our councillors make decisions that either help or hinder our efforts to improve air quality.

-You can then send an email to the councillors who represent you and ask, in your own short words, to support clean air initiatives in Brighton & Hove.
+Why not write to your councillors and ask them to support clean air initiatives?

-It is best to include a subject, some text and your name and address so that they know you are a constituent.
+Use this form to find out who your councillors are and to email them.

+1. Select your ward

 <div class="dropdown">
 	<select id="wardDropdown">